 Outdoors

-September in the Bluegrass is still warm and the perfect time to get outdoors!
+September in the Bluegrass is still sunny and warm, making it the perfect time to enjoy the outdoors.
 Rent a stand-up paddle board or kayak from Kentucky by Paddle.
 Go out on the Kentucky River or Elkhorn Creek with the help of Canoe Kentucky.
 Want to hit the trails?
-Raven Run is always a good option.
+Raven Run and Shaker Village of Pleasant Hill are always a good options.
 You can also head to Pilot Knob, a state nature preserve in Clark County.
 It’s a quick two-mile, round-trip hike with an amazing view overlooking the beautiful Bluegrass landscape.
 Legend says this is where Daniel Boone first got a view of the region and was inspired to say “Heaven must be a Kentucky kind of place,” about the state.

 Kentucky Native Cafe